Essential Tips for Betting on the River

 You’re heads-up, it’s checked to you.
 Do you bet?

 If you get called, you will probably be beat.
-When that happens, you will regret betting.
-If you bet, and your opponent folds - did you really gain anything?
-No - he most likely had the worse hand anyway, and so if it had gone to showdown, you would have gained the same amount anyway.
-This is a situation where you, in most cases, will simply not gain anything from betting, but you stand to lose one big bet if you're called.
+If you bet, and your opponent folds, did you gain anything?
+No – they most likely had the worse hand anyway, so if it had gone to showdown you would have won the same amount anyway.
+This is a situation where you, in most cases, will simply not gain anything from betting, but you stand to lose most of the times you get called.

-In conclusion: If you're betting a legitimate hand, ask yourself this: Will a worse hand call?
+If you’re betting a legitimate hand, ask yourself these questions: Will a worse hand call?
 Will a better hand fold?
-Will you win the majority of times that you're called?
+Will you win the majority of times that you’re called?